 To Find Out The Sex, Or Not To

-From about eighteen to twenty weeks into the pregnancy, your doctor will be able to determine the sex of your baby.
+From about eighteen to twenty weeks into the pregnancy, your doctor will be able to determine the sex of your baby by asking you for a scheduled gender assessment scan.
 That is, of course, if you want to find that information out.

 You are not obligated to find it, and if you don’t want to know, be sure and let your doctor or nurse know this.
 There are arguments each way for finding this information out.

 For many people, it is important as they want to think about choosing names for babies early on.
 They may wish to start buying items for their child, and they will want to know that they are buying the right items.

 For many who choose not to find out, the element of surprise is often the driving force behind the decision.
 Waiting until the baby is born can be a nice experience for some parents.

 For other parents, the gender of the child is irrelevant.
 There are plenty of names that can be used by any gender, and there really is no problem with what color baby grow their child has.